-Personal Independence Payment (PIP) and Adult Disablility Payment (ADP) is a benefit that helps people aged 16 and over with the extra costs of a long-term health condition or disability.
+Personal Independence Payment (PIP) is a benefit that helps people aged 16 and over in England, Wales and Northern Ireland with the extra costs of a long-term health condition or disability.
 It has replaced Disability Living Allowance (DLA) for most people.
 It’s important to know how to claim it and how much you might get.

 What is Personal Independence Payment?